jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Trustwave-Financial-Services-Risk-Radar-Report-2023.md

 an online supply of ready to use login credentials that can be purchased via underground forums and the Dark Web.

-**Top tactics not detected by security technologies**
+Top tactics not detected by security technologies
 In our Threat Hunts, we uncover things that aren’t alerted by security technologies.
 These are the top tactics in financial services compared to other industries.

-*Chart: A bar chart comparing the top tactics not detected by security technologies between Cross Industry and Financial Services.
-For Initial Access, Cross Industry is 37% and Financial Services is 45%.
-For Credential Access, Cross Industry is 23% and Financial Services is 19%.
-For Execution, Cross Industry is 17% and Financial Services is 12%.
-For Command & Control, Cross Industry is 6% and Financial Services is 7%.
-For Discovery, Cross Industry is 5% and Financial Services is 6%.*
+![Top tactics not detected by security technologies]

+0%
+10%
+20%
+30%
+40%
+Initial Access
+Credential Access
+Execution
+Command & Control
+Discovery
+37%
+23%
+17%
+6%
+5%
+45%
+19%
+12%
+7%
+6%
+Cross Industry
+Financial Services

-**Mitigations to Reduce Risk**
+Mitigations to Reduce Risk

-*   Regularly rotate passwords (e.g., every quarter) to mitigate issues related to valid accounts.
+- Regularly rotate passwords (e.g., every quarter) to mitigate issues related to valid accounts.

-*   Implement password complexity requirements to enhance security.
+- Implement password complexity requirements to enhance security.

-*   Enable multi-factor authentication (MFA) to provide an additional layer of protection for accounts.
+- Enable multi-factor authentication (MFA) to provide an additional layer of protection for accounts.

-*   Securely store credentials in programs in Password Vaults or Password Management Systems to prevent credential abuse.
+- Securely store credentials in programs in Password Vaults or Password Management Systems to prevent credential abuse.

-*   Encrypt credentials when used in scripts to safeguard sensitive information.
+- Encrypt credentials when used in scripts to safeguard sensitive information.

-*   Audit local administrative accounts regularly and obfuscate admin accounts by not using admin in the name.
+- Audit local administrative accounts regularly and obfuscate admin accounts by not using admin in the name.

-*   Use LAPS on Windows systems to manage local accounts.
+- Use LAPS on Windows systems to manage local accounts.

-*   Implement Privileged Access Management (PAM) and Privileged Identity Management (PIM) solutions to deepen defense in depth strategy.
+- Implement Privileged Access Management (PAM) and Privileged Identity Management (PIM) solutions to deepen defense in depth strategy.

 ## Initial Foothold: Vulnerability Exploitation

-**The Threat**
+The Threat

-Exploiting vulnerabilities is often the first thing people think of when it comes
+Exploiting vulnerabilities is often the first thing people think of when it comes to information security.
+This topic encompasses discussions on zero days, patch agility, proof-of-concept exploits, and vulnerability disclosure.

+Simply put, a vulnerability refers to a bug in software that introduces security risks.
+Attackers develop specialized software or scripts to exploit the vulnerability and circumvent security controls, such as authorization, authentication,